Key-Value Storage

 ), let's start with the message classes that are used to communicate between client and server, namely PutRequest, PutResponse, GetRequest, and GetResponse.

 Instances of these classes are serialized using a lightning-fast serializer library ActiveJ Serializer.
-It requires some meta information about these classes, which is provided by the corresponding annotations.
-The basic rules are as follows:
+Since all these classes are Java records we can add @SerializeRecord

 Message classes look like these: